devashishpatle/Uniform-Cost-Search/README.md

-# Uniform-Cost-Search
+# Uniform_Cost_Search
-This is a program of uniform cost search uisng python
+This is a Program of Uniform Cost Search Using Python